-- 1. Intent
+- I. Intent

 - 2. Implementation

 - 3. Impact

 - 4. Assessment

 - 5. Planning and Resources

 - 6. Early Years Foundation Stage

 - 7. Equal Opportunities and Inclusion

 - 8. Policy Links

-1. What is the intent of the Maths curriculum at Sir Alexander Fleming Primary School?
+I. What is the intent of the Maths curriculum at Sir Alexander Fleming Primary School?

 Our long-term aim is to produce an ambitious, connected curriculum accessible to all pupils from Reception to the end of Year 6.
-We aim to develop pupils into mathematical thinkers.
+We aim to ensure all pupils find mathematics achievable and develop pupils into mathematical thinkers.
 We want pupils to enjoy opportunities to become fluent in the fundamentals of mathematics, to be able to reason and to solve problems.
 It is our ambition to make substantial links between mathematical understanding and the real world, using mathematical language in a cross-curricular manner, supporting pupils to articulate their knowledge and learning.